top of page

 Contact the SENI Program at seni@alaska.gov or 907-269-3426.

 In 2016, the Alaska Department of Health and Social Services (DHSS) Divisions of Behavioral (DBH) and Public Health (DPH), Office of Substance Misuse and Addiction Prevention (OSMAP), and hospitals in Anchorage, Fairbanks, Juneau, and Palmer launched a project to screen childbearing people being admitted for childbirth for harmful substances, domestic violence, depression, and desire for subsequent pregnancy.
 The goal of the project was to support clinicians to provide evidence-based care for pregnant women and their infants.
-By early 2017, the project evolved into the Alaska Prenatal Screening Program (APSP).
+By early 2017, the project evolved into the Alaska Prenatal Screening Program (APSP) as Alaska’s Governor issued a disaster declaration for Alaska’s opioid epidemic.
+By July 2019, the APSP had screened 2,298 childbearing people.
+Later that year the program re-branded and became the Substance Exposed Newborns Initiative (SENI).

 In January 2020, the AKPQC began supporting SENI with a goal to include recommendations and resources for infant toxicology testing, optimizing non-pharmacologic management, standards for pharmacologic management, as well as Plans of Safe Care and full spectrum community support services for infants and families with substance exposure.